Data protection considerations

-Cookies are files stored on a computer’s browser by websites which can be used for various purposes, often related to marketing or advertising.
+Cookies are files stored on a computer’s browser by websites that can be used for various purposes, often related to marketing or advertising.

 Such consent must be: